MartinRGB/LTC_AreaLight_R3F_Component/README.md

      - isDoubleSide
      - isClipless
      - rectAreaLightTexture
+     - ...
- 3. Traverse all objects in the scene, and find the 'Mesh' object,
+ 3. Traverse all objects in the scene, and find the 'Mesh' object (in useEffect)
      - add these properties(in step 2) as uniforms into them:
      - modify shaders in onBeforeCompile
+ 4. In 'useFrame',update ref array object, then update the uniforms of the 'Mesh' object(by updating userData.shader.uniforms)

 ### What has been changed in shaderChunk
  The three main shaders in Three.js have been modified"